 Pregnancy check up

-When you are pregnant, as part of routine prenatal care in Norway, you will be given appointments for regular pregnancy health check ups, called ”svangerskapskontroll”.
+When you are pregnant, as part of routine prenatal care in Norway, you will be given appointments for regular antenatal checks and tests, called ”svangerskapskontroll”.
 You decide whether you want to see a midwife, doctor or go to the public health clinic.

 Children born as of 1 January 2020 bacically have parents with joint parental responsibility.
 This applies both children with married parents, children with cohabiting parents and children with parents who do not live together.